University of Iowa ROI Analysis

 ROI Analysis

 The University of Iowa has a high return on investment.
 The average in-state tuition is $10,964.
-One year after graduation, alumni earn an average of $47,110.
-Five years after graduation, earnings increase to $52,696, and ten years after graduation, earnings reach $64,762.
+One year after graduation, alumni earn $47,110, which is more than four times the tuition cost.
+Five years after graduation, alumni earn $52,696, and ten years after graduation, earnings increase to $64,762.

 The median debt for University of Iowa graduates is $22,500.
-With an average starting salary of $47,110, the debt-to-income ratio is favorable.
-The university has a high retention rate of 89.3% and a graduation rate of 73.4%.
+With an average starting salary of $47,110, the debt-to-income ratio is approximately 0.48.
+This indicates a manageable debt burden relative to earnings.

 Generated from College Scorecard & IPEDS data